zhaohuic/Docs/docs/migration/faqs.md

     - Availability of `/research` Directory: The `/research` directory from Lochness will be mounted on Wulver and will be available for use.
 This ensures continuity for research-related files and data.

       - Lochness `/home` Directory on Wulver: The Lochness `/home` directory will be mounted on the Wulver login node as `/oldhome`.
-Users will be able to ready files in this directory and move files from this directory but will not be able to write files into this deirectory.
+Users will be able to read files in this directory and move files from this directory but will not be able to write files into this deirectory.
 This allows users to access their personal home directories from Lochness during the migration period.
+The Lochness files under `/oldhome` will be available until 1-Jan-2025.
+Users should move needed files into `/project/PI_UCID` directory (replace PI_UCID with the UCID of PI).

     These changes are designed to optimize the file organization on Wulver while maintaining accessibility to critical research data.
 The research facilitation team will work closely with users to ensure a smooth transition of data and assist in adapting to the new file directory structure.
 If you have specific questions or require assistance with data migration, please don't hesitate to contact our support team.